Consumer Action

 Consumer Action is a nonprofit, consumer education and advocacy center, serving consumers in the United States.
-Founded in 1971, the mission of Consumer Action is to help individual consumers assert their rights in the marketplace and to advance pro-consumer industry-wide change for the benefit of all.
-Consumer Action primarily achieves that mission by providing multi-lingual education, outreach, and advocacy services.
+Founded in 1971, Consumer Action, as a 510(c)(3) nonprofit organization.

 It has offices in San Francisco, Washington, D.C., and Los Angeles.

-Mission

-Consumer Action's mission is to educate and advocate for consumers, publish and disseminate free multilingual consumer educational materials and fight for laws and regulations that benefit consumers — not large businesses and corporations.

 Overview

 Consumer Action's frequent focus is consumer credit—and the related areas of credit cards, banking and finance, money management, and pricing; as well as health, housing, scams, fraud, privacy, and more.
-Consumer Action is well known for its annual Credit Card Survey.
+Consumer Action is known for its annual Credit Card Survey.

 Consumer Action works in collaboration with numerous consumer protection, consumer advocacy organizations, and coalitions to file commentary on government legislation and briefs, such as Fair and Reasonable Fee for Credit Score Disclosure and for the publication of education and informational resources, such as Consumer Privacy Guide published jointly with: the Center for Democracy & Technology, Common Cause, the National Consumers League, and the Privacy Rights Clearinghouse.

 Consumer Action is a consumer protection, education, and advocacy organization, as quantified by the Urban Institute's National Center for Charitable Statistics.
 It is often cited in consumer education campaigns and interviews, like ABC's the View from the Bay.